baisong/orenrobinson.com/index.md

 All San Diegans have the power to not only elect representatives who work for the people, but demand and win long-overdue changes just like we have in the past.

+#### What does the County Committee Do?

+The County Committee is the local Democratic Party organization, made up entirely of volunteer San Deigo County residents.
+It meets about once a month to make important decisions like who becomes the endorsed Democrat in local races, what our party stands for, and how we spend our collective resources to mobilize voters.

+The meetings are free and open to any registered Democrat\* to attend, currently every month on the third Tuesday.
+The next meeting will take place Tuesday, March 17th from 6:30 – 9:00pm, at IBEW Local Union 569 at [4545 Viewridge Ave #100, San Diego, CA 92123](https://www.google.com/maps/dir//4545+Viewridge+Ave+STE+100,+San+Diego,+CA+92123/@32.823038,-117.1261668,17z/data=!4m8!4m7!1m0!1m5!1m1!1s0x80dbfe3484138ec9:0x5cdb4e9ff19f4cf4!2m2!1d-117.1239781!2d32.823038).

+*\*If you are not elligible to vote, you can still attend even though you would not be a "registered Democrat."*

 #### Why I'm Running

 We need to open up the party.
 Having been elected Secretary and serving on the Executive Board of the San Diego County Democratic Party since January 2019, I believe that we need a culture shift towards equitable access and mass participation if we want to be a people's party.
 As a representative on the County Committee, I pledge: